November 14, 2022, 4:33 pm | Read time: 16 minutes

 Also read: The Best Gimbals for Cameras and Smartphones

-Professional DSLR by Canon: EOS-1D X Mark III
+Professional DSLR from Canon: EOS-1D X Mark III

 Mirrorless digital cameras are now widespread.
-In some aspects, they offer a bit more convenience—for example, the electronic viewfinder shows the final image directly.
+In some respects, they offer a bit more convenience–for example, the electronic viewfinder shows the final image directly.
 Nevertheless, DSLRs have their charm, which professional photographers appreciate.
 The Canon EOS-1D X Mark III, for instance, is currently one of the best DSLR models on the market.
-It features a full-frame sensor, high light sensitivity, and records videos in high-resolution 5.5K quality.
+It comes with a full-frame sensor, high light sensitivity, and records videos in high-resolution 5.5K quality.

 The size of the camera sensor affects the image section achieved with the focal length.
 This is known as the crop factor.
 Full-frame sensors have the advantage of fully utilizing the lens’s focal length, so there is no loss of section.
-The large sensor also allows for a wide field of view—ideal for wide-angle or panoramic shots, as commonly used in landscape photography.
+The large sensor also allows for a wide field of view–ideal for wide-angle or panorama shots, as commonly used in landscape photography.
 Additionally, the image quality is often better than with smaller sensors.
 This is because the pixels are larger and can capture more light.
-The EOS-1D X Mark III particularly takes advantage of this in low-light conditions.
+The EOS-1D X Mark III particularly excels in low-light conditions.

 As a DSLR, the Canon lacks an integrated flash and a fixed lens.
 This offers photographers a lot of flexibility and creative freedom.
 However, it also means relying on additional equipment, which, together with the camera body, can quickly cost several thousand euros.
-Therefore, purchasing the Canon EOS-1D X Mark III should be well considered.
+The purchase of the Canon EOS-1D X Mark III should therefore be well considered.

-If budget is not a concern, this model is a very powerful DSLR that can definitely compete with modern system cameras.
-In Computerbild’s practical test, the Canon device achieved the top score.
+If budget is not a concern, this model is a very powerful mirror DSLR that can definitely compete with modern system cameras.
+In the practical test by Computerbild, the Canon device achieved the top score.
 The result: 1.7 (“good”).
 It was combined with the Canon EF 24-105mm f4 L IS USM II lens.
 It scored particularly well with top image quality for photos and videos, a strong autofocus, and long battery life.

 Advantages: